b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 7 (Investigator Lab).md

 – based on existing resources
 – Estimate how many cases an investigator can handle
 – Certain case can be longer due to the nature of the case
+– Estimate when to expect preliminary and final results
+– Create and monitor lab policies for staff
+– Provide a safe and secure workplace for staff and evidence

 <br>